Resonate-Protocol/audio-sdk-js/src/player/README.md

 ### `session-update`

 Fired when the session information has been updated.
-Event data is the session info.
+Event data is the session info or `null` if no session.

 ### `metadata-update`

 Fired when the metadata has been updated.
-Event data is the metadata.
+Event data is the metadata or `null` if no metadata.